NikKowPHP/social-brain/chapters/chapter-1.md

 ---

-With this tool for self-regulation, you are ready for the next step of our investigation: diagnosing the specific patterns of your own social brain.
-You are now equipped to stay calm as you begin to understand your internal orchestra.
+With this tool for self-regulation, Maria had survived the immediate crisis.
+But survival was not enough.
+The incident with Mark had exposed a deep flaw in her approach, a bug in her own operating system.
+This is where the real work of a conductor begins: not just managing crises, but understanding the system to prevent them.
+You are now equipped to stay calm as you join her on the next step of that investigation: understanding the internal orchestra.

 ---